The Ultimate Guide to Circle.so and the Best Alternatives to Circle Community

 You choose your brand colors and add a custom domain that matches your own brand.
 Your community members don’t even have to notice that they’re on Circle.so and not your own platform.

-Once the Circle community is set up, you can add members, set notification settings, and create your community rules and guidelines.
+Once the Circle community is set up, you can add members, set notification settings, and create your own community rules and guidelines.

 Moreover, Circle offers a range of formatting options for community posts and discussions, along with media and emojis, so you can really jazz up your content and make it engaging.